roman-milk/roman-milk.github.io/a-cuckold-two-blondes-and-bbc.md

  "No I'm not," replied Emma, her head moving side-to-side, "I can promise you that.
 Then, after Philip fucked me, after he squirted his spunk into me, after Tia and I put on a little girl-on-girl show for the boys, three more men arrived.
 There were three more black men there, David ...
 And I fucked them all."

  "No," whispered David, "say it isn't so."
-Report_Story #5